-Pilot Action A - PBN's 'at home' smart senior demonstration laboratory & services
+Pilot Action A - PBN's 'at home smart senior demonstration laboratory & services

-Pannon Business Network announces an open call for SMEs from Central Europe developing cutting-edge assistive technologies.
-This unique opportunity is part of the RehAllianCE Transnational Pilot Action, allowing SMEs to validate their solutions in real-world settings and accelerate their market entry.
-The program focuses on assistive technologies that improve the quality of life, independence, and daily functioning of elderly individuals and those with disabilities.
+Pannon Business Network announces an open call for CME from Caral Europe developing cutting-edge assistive technologies.
+This unique of portunity is larger time RehAllianCE Transnational Pilot Action, allowing SMEs to validate their rolutions in released settings and accelerate their market entry.
+The program focuser on assis we technologies that improve the quality of life, independence, and daily functioning of every individuals and those with unsabilities.

-What you receive
+Vhat you receive